selfrefactor/rambda/README.md

 // => 6
 ```

 Note that it works only for functions that expects two arguments.
-If passed, the third argument is ignored.
+If third argument is passed, then `undefined` is returned.

 #### has